gregoryclayton/design/README.md

 Most of my ideas and philosophies on digital design can be found in these awesome articles:<br>
 - <a href="https://density.substack.com/p/digitalnatural"> digital/natural</a>
+-  <a href="https://density.substack.com/p/dense-imagery"> dense imagery</a>
 -  <a href="https://density.substack.com/p/digital-expressionism"> digital expressionism</a>
--  <a href="https://density.substack.com/p/dense-imagery"> digital expressionism</a>
--  <a href="https://density.substack.com/p/dense-imagery"> the hierarchy of digital art</a>
+-  <a href="https://density.substack.com/p/the-hierarchy-of-digital-art"> the hierarchy of digital art</a>

-but I just wanted to sum up some other ideas more closely related to tech development and web design.
+but I just wanted to sum up some other ideas more closely related to game development and web design.

 <img src="newrembrant2.jpg" style="width:800px;">
 <h3><i>digital expressionism</i></h3>